DSAILatKAIST/DSAILatKAIST.github.io/_posts/KSE801/2022-10-16-Graph_Neural_Controlled_Differential_Equations_for_Traffic_Forecasting.md

 ## **1. Introduction**

 Recent advances in data acquisition technology help collect a variety of spatio-temporal (ST) data in urban areas, such as urban traffic, air quality, and etc. Such data has complex spatial and temporal correlations, which can be depicted by spatio-temporal graphs(STG), as shown in Fig. 1.
-For example, spatio-temporal data describes various things and movements as [x, y, h, t].
-Take the geodetic coordinate system (rectangular coordinate system) as an example to describe, that is [longitude, latitude, altitude, time].
+For example, spatio-temporal data describes various things and movements as $[x, y, h, t]$.
+Take the geodetic coordinate system (rectangular coordinate system) as an example to describe, that is $[longitude, latitude, altitude, time]$.
 This can describe almost all kinds of things.
-As small as the trajectory of a car, the process of building construction, and as large as the movement of plates, they can all be abstracted as xyht.
+As small as the trajectory of a car, the process of building construction, and as large as the movement of plates, they can all be abstracted as $[x, y, h, t]$.

 <img src="2022-10-16-Graph_Neural_Controlled_Differential_Equations_for_Traffic_Forecasting.assets/picfig3.jpeg" alt="picfig3" style="zoom:25%;" />